Grant Fuhst

 I stared at him like he was a thunderstorm.
 I only wished it was raining because it might mean my family would come home early.
 But I was alone.
 I could see the splash of color that was my oldest sister who always trailed behind in the fields.
 I could not see her face, and I'm sure she could not see mine.
 I stood up.
 It was the last time I would ever stand.

 With the door open only a crack, he hit my body like it was a battering ram.
-I was on the floor and he was on me and then I saw the flash of his smile that matched the silver of a knife that he held to my throat.
+I was on the floor and he was on top of me, and then I saw the flash of his smile that matched the silver of a knife that he held to my throat.
 His knee was forcing my legs open.
-He was not a big man, but I was only 11 and so small.
-I told him it was a sin, and he said he knew.
-I felt him undress himself and try to enter me.
+He was not a big man but I was only 11 and undersized.
+I told him it was a sin and he said he knew.
+I felt him undressing himself and trying to enter me.
 I spit at him and told him I would rather die.
-He pulled himself inside of me and put his face close to mine and said, “don't worry you will.”
+He pulled himself inside of me and put his face close to mine and said, “don't worry, you will.”

 Philomena